-Howdy, of course, was a red-headed marionette created, operated and voiced by Bob Smith who really was from Buffalo, N.Y.
-A popular radio personality – and singer! – Smith began his career in earnest when he took over a radio slot for its host Jack Paar, who had been drafted into the military.
-From there, Smith – who wore cowboy gear early on – rose to the number one slot in the mornings and caught the attention of NBC in New York.
+Howdy, of course, was a red-headed marionette created, operated and voiced by Bob Smith from Buffalo, N.Y.
+A popular radio personality – and singer! – Smith began his career in earnest when he took over a radio slot for host Jack Paar, who had been drafted into the military.
+From there Smith – who wore cowboy gear early on – rose to the No. 1 slot in the mornings and caught the attention of NBC in New York.

 As both the character and television program grew in popularity, demand for Howdy Doody-related merchandise began to surface.

-Smith initially juggled morning radio appearances with producing and hosting Howdy Doody, appearing with such unforgettable characters as Clarabelle and Mayor of Doodyville Phineas T. Bluster, not to mention the Peanut Gallery, the live audience of children (boys in jackets and ties!) singing “It’s Howdy Doody Time!”
+Smith initially juggled morning radio appearances with producing and hosting the televised Howdy Doody, appearing with such unforgettable characters as Clarabell the Clown (played first by Bob Keeshan aka Captain Kangaroo, and later by Lew Anderson) and Mayor of Doodyville Phineas T. Bluster, not to mention the Peanut Gallery, the live audience of children (boys in jackets and ties!) singing "It's Howdy Doody Time!"

 (A bit of trivia here: How many freckles did Howdy have?
-48 – one for each state of the union at that time.)
+The answer: 48 – one for each state of the union at that time.)

-After suffering a heart attack in 1954, Buffalo Bob took a break, though he pitched commercials from “Pioneer Village,” which was really his home.
-He then continued hosting the show until 1960, but that wasn’t his last involvement with the legendary doll.
-He and the show’s producer, Roger Muir, produced The New Howdy Doody Show in 1976, which aired for a couple of years.
+After suffering a heart attack in 1954, Buffalo Bob took a break, though he pitched commercials from his home, "Pioneer Village."
+He continued hosting the show until 1960, but that wasn't his last involvement with the legendary doll.
+He and the show's producer, Roger Muir, produced The New Howdy Doody Show in 1976.
 Also in the 1970s, Smith toured college campuses with a nostalgia show and hosted local events in Maine, where he had a summer residence.
-Even later, Smith promoted Howdy Doody memorabilia for QVC on July 3, 1998.

-Buffalo Bob eventually retired to North Carolina, where he died in Hendersonville.
-After Smith’s death, Howdy waited out a custody battle in a bank vault until he landed in the Detroit Institute for Arts which owns a large collection of historic puppets.
+Buffalo Bob eventually retired to North Carolina.
+On July 3, 1998, Smith appeared on QVC to promote Howdy Doody memorabilia.
+He died later that month, July 30, 1998, in Hendersonville, N.C.
+After Smith's death, Howdy waited out a custody battle in a bank vault until he landed in the Detroit Institute for Arts, which owns a large collection of historic puppets.

 Which brings us to the current irony.
-There has been some recent speculation – denied by city officials -- that the doll, worth at least $1 million, might be sold to help save Motor City from bankruptcy.
+There has been some recent speculation – denied by city officials – that the doll, worth at least $1 million, might be sold to help save the Motor City from bankruptcy.